Posted By GlitterBerri at 8:45 PM on Sunday January 12, 2014

 So what does that mean for The Wind Waker?
 Miyamoto himself stated that for a Zelda game launching on a new system, like the GameCube, a 4 year development period is the norm.
 A lot can change during that time!
 Using evidence taken from the inner workings of the game itself, let us take you on a journey to examine what The Wind Waker might have been.

 Let’s begin by taking a look at the default sea chart in The Wind Waker.
 This map of the Great Sea displays a number of islands that are important to the story.
-These include the Earth and Wind temples, the fire and ice mini-dungeons, the main habitations, and the Forsaken Fortress.
-I’ve added their names in for ease of identification.
+These include the Earth and Wind temples (Headstone Island and Gale Isle), the fire and ice mini-dungeons (Fire Mountain and Ice Ring Isle), the main populated islands (Outset Island, Windfall Island, Forest Haven, and formerly Greatfish Isle), and the Forsaken Fortress.
+Each island’s name has been added to the map above for ease of identification.

 The chart is also overlaid with a 7×7 square grid pattern, used to divide the ocean up into 49 sectors.
 Though they are not generally depicted on the map until Link discovers them, each square contains a defining geographical feature, such as an island or a man-made structure.
 Coloured lines of unknown purpose run diagonally across the map.